OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 In the above example, unlinkSync function may run before the callback, which will delete the file before the desired actions on the file content is done.
 Such race conditions can also impact the security of your application.
 An example would be a scenario where authentication is performed in callback and authenticated actions are run synchronously.
 In order to eliminate such race conditions, you can write all operations that rely on each other in a single non-blocking function.
 By doing so, you can guarantee that all operations are executed in the correct order.

-## Prevent HTTP Paremeter Pollution
+## Prevent HTTP Parameter Pollution

 HTTP Parameter Pollution(HPP) is an attack in which attackers send multiple HTTP parameters with the same name and this causes your application to interpret them in an unpredictable way.
 When multiple parameter values are sent, Express populates them in an array.
 In order to solve this issue, you can use hpp module.
 This module puts array parameters in req.query and/or req.body aside and just selects the last parameter value.
 You can use it as follows: